Skip to main content

 • replayability

-• “Lots of replay value, randomization of relics/banners/heroes/fusions make each game different enough.”
+• “Lots of replay value, randomization of relics, banners, heroes, and fusions make each game different enough.”

-• “The roguelite aspect of it gives plenty of replayability while forcing you to think outside the box every time depending on the cards you're dealt.”
+• “The roguelite aspect of it gives plenty of replayability while forcing you to think out of the box every time depending on the cards you're dealt.”

 • “A sophisticated economy, large tower variety, enormous number and combinations of modifiers within and between games, random map generation, and solid graphics give it huge replayability.”

-• “This is not really a tower defense game, it's a puzzle game, since basically everything is already pre-determined - and once you've solved the puzzle, the game loses all replay value and any interest.”
+• “This is not really a tower defence game, it's a puzzle game, since basically everything is already pre-determined - and once you've solved the puzzle the game loses all replay value and any interest.”

 • “The game is solid and has a lot of potential, but right now it severely lacks replayability for a roguelite.”